brentstineman/PowerBiMultitenantSample/README.md

 Note: be sure to snag the client ID and client secret.
 We'll need those when setting up the project's environment.
 Also don't forget to "apply permissions" so that all users in the tenant are allowed to use the application.

-Last, but not least, if you're going to leverage the "add report" method of this project, you'll want to create an Azure Storage Account.
+If you're going to leverage the "add report" method of this project, you'll want to create an Azure Storage Account.
 In that account you'll want to create a blob container into which any Power BI PBIX files will be placed.
 Then, using your favorite storage exploration tool, upload the sample PBIX files that are provided in the assets folder of this repository.

+To properly leverage the full power of the API, you're also going to need to create an Azure SQL Database instance and a SQL Server which will be exposed via the [Power BI data gateway](https://powerbi.microsoft.com/en-us/gateway/).

 ## Setting up the project